 So how do things add up?
 Which of the two cameras – the Canon 100D or the Nikon D610 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More compact: Is smaller (117x91mm vs 141x113mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 443g or 52 percent) and hence easier to carry around.